latz-io/latz-io.github.io/_pages/cv.md

 Before coming to Munich as a PhD student, I studied Mathematics and Scientific Computing at University of Trier, Germany, and University of Warwick, UK.
 I obtained my Abitur (German high school diploma, matriculation examination) from Otto-Hahn-Gymnasium, Saarbrücken.

+### Personal life
+In my personal life, I am passionate about music and arts: I have been playing in various rock, pop, and jazz bands since the age of 14-15.
+For a couple of years now, I have also been painting (aquarelle) and printing (linocuts).
+Other than producing media, I also enjoy it passively: art galleries, concerts, plays, operas, books, but also video games.